dwhworks/dwwikiengine/www/wiki/docs/sqllinechart.markdown

 </div>

 Now let's deal with x-axis marks.
-I would like to make a time span a little bigger, say, 6 months.
+I would like to make a time span a little longer, say, 6 months.
-In which case, I would see a lot of clutter with dates below x-axis.
+In which case, I would see a lot of lables for dates below x-axis, obscuring each other.
 So I want to output only the first day of each month as an x-axis mark.

 At the same time, let's make the chart image a bit smaller